mtd1278/shell/README.md

 ```
 ## Program Specifications

+### Submission

+Your code will be submitted by pushing your code to main.
+Any other branches
+you have will not be graded.

 ### Development Environment

 You code will be tested on a GitHub codespace.
 Code that does not compile